Money and Community: Empowering Women Business Owners

-As a practitioner in private practice, it can be easy to forget that you’re a business owner in addition to being a clinician.
-On top of that, when you’re socialized as a woman, you’ve encountered messages about being polite, quiet, and small.
-But in business, you also have to be assertive, bold, and confident.
-That’s a lot of conflicting emotions to work through—but it’s definitely doable.
-It all starts with stepping into your power as a women business owner.
+When you’re socialized as a woman growing up, you’ve encountered messages about being polite, quiet, and small.
+However, in business, it can be beneficial to be assertive, bold, and confident.
+It may feel like a lot of conflicting emotions to work through—but it all starts with stepping into your power as a women business owner.

 Repeat after me: I’m a business owner.
 I’m a business owner.
 I’m a business owner.
 If you’re in private practice, you might be thinking of your business as secondary to your skills as a clinician.
 But you’re the most valuable asset to your business.
 If you aren’t paying yourself, taking time off, separating work life from your personal life, you’re bound to burn yourself out.
 And a burned-out therapist is not a good therapist.
 Start taking stock of your mental, physical, and financial self-care, so you can show up fully as a therapist with your clients.